Hip Pocket Theatre

 October 8 - 24 (Fri - Sun at 8:15 PM Curtain)

-Note: October 8 & 9 are for TCU Donors only.
-Opens to the public on October 10
+Note: October 8th is reserved for TCU First Nighters event.
+Opens to the public on October 9th.

-Join us for dinner before the show at the HipCafé in the Backyard.
+Join us for dinner before the show on Fridays and Saturdays at the HipCafé in the Backyard.

 By Reservation Only!
 Must be reserved at least 24 hours in advance!